-In Psalm 29 the Lord is pictured as ‘enthroned over the flood’.
+From our reading today, I have chosen Psalm 29 to comment on.
+This psalm contains an unusual phrase about the Lord.
+He is pictured as ‘enthroned over the flood’.
 The word used here for “flood” is “mabbul” which is used exclusively of the world-wide flood described in Genesis 6-9.
-What was David thinking about in this psalm that he would see God as enthroned as King forever in connection with this flood?
+I was curious about this thought.
+Why is the psalmist caught up in this idea of the flood?
+What is David thinking about in this psalm that he would see God as enthroned as King forever in connection with this flood?

 We don’t know if David was near some body of water, but possibly a thunderstorm broke loose as he was writing this psalm.
 David spoke of the voice of the Lord in the thunders.
 It was majestic and broke in on his consciousness.
-Perhaps a bolt of lightning struck one of the cedars of Lebanon and splintered it, reducing it to a smoldering pile of sticks near where he stood.
+Perhaps a bolt of lightning struck one of the cedars of Lebanon and splintered it, reducing it to a smoldering pile of sticks right before his sight.
 These cedars often grew over 100 feet tall and over thirty feet around.
-The power released to break the tree would make a real impression!
-David saw the violent thunderstorm with thousands of lightning strikes as a manifestation of God’s mighty power and experienced God’s power to shake the earth.
-David realized that he was small and God was mighty and that all in God’s temple were crying “Glory”!
+The power released to break the tree would make a real impression and cause anyone to worship or fear!
+David sees the violent thunderstorm with thousands of lightning strikes as a manifestation of God’s mighty power and experiences God’s power to shake the earth.
+David realizes that he is small and God is mighty and that all in God’s temple are crying “Glory”!

-As King David witnessed the thunderstorm, the great flood of Genesis came to his remembrance.
-He realized that God was judge and in control over wind and storm!
-His life was truly in His hands and He was to be honored and worshiped.
-This same King promised to never destroy the world with water again!
-(Genesis 9:15-16) Next time you sit through a thunderstorm, remember Psalm 29 and give honor to the King!
+It is at this point that David speaks of the Lord as enthroned over the flood.
+This violent storm has brought the great flood of Genesis to his remembrance.
+He realizes that God is judge and in control over wind and storm!
+Our lives are truly in His hands and He is a King to be honored and worshiped.
+This same King promised to never destroy the world with water again.
+(Genesis 9:15-16) What a God and King!

 “The Lord sits enthroned over the flood, The Lord is enthroned as King forever.
 The Lord gives strength to His people, the Lord blesses his people with peace.”
 Psalm 29:10-11